Police Caution Removal Solicitors

 Implications of employment and travelling abroad with a police caution

 If you have received a police caution, youth warning or reprimand, you may have agreed to this without having fully appreciated the ramifications it would have for you in later life.
-Having a caution on your record may negatively impact you on the advancement of your chosen career, particularly if you intend to work with children or vulnerable adults, or if you wish to enter into a regulated profession.
-A caution on your record may even impact on your travel plans.
-At the time you accepted the caution, you may have been misled by the Police about the implications of it.
+Having a caution on your record may negatively impact you in the advancement of your chosen career, particularly if you intend to work with children or vulnerable adults, or if you wish to enter into a regulated profession.
+A caution on your record may even impact your travel plans.

 It is possible that in certain circumstances, Police cautions can be removed from your record.
 Find out more information about how to get a police caution removed, or contact specialist caution removal solicitor Mark Hopwell to discuss your case.